tghosgor/postgrespp/README.md

 postgres++ is a thin libpq wrapper that aims to make libpq easier to use.

+It has the following basic but time saving features:

 ### Asynchronous
 It provides asynchronous database operations using Boost.ASIO under the hood.